Clod/TelegramChatBot/README.md

 1. User sends message to Telegram
 2. Telegram forwards message to webhook endpoint
 3. Flask receives the update and passes it to the bot handler
-4. Bot processes the message, updates the database, and manages user sessions
+4. Bot processes the message, updates the database, and manages user sessions (if the message is an image, the bot sends it to Gemini for it to OCR it and generate a JSON with its contents.
+Then the JSON is stored in the database as an extra message.)
 5. For AI/Google features, specialized authentication and API calls are made
 6. Response is sent back to the user via Telegram API